powersync-ja/powersync-js/packages/react/README.md

 #### Blocking navigation on Suspense

-When you provide a suspense fallback, suspending components will cause the fallback to render.
+When you provide a Suspense fallback, suspending components will cause the fallback to render.
 Alternatively, React's [startTransition](https://react.dev/reference/react/startTransition) allows navigation to be blocked until the suspending components have completed, preventing the fallback from displaying.
 This behavior can be facilitated by your router — for example, react-router supports this with its [startTransition flag](https://reactrouter.com/en/main/upgrading/future#v7_starttransition).

 > Note: In this example, the `<Suspense>` boundary is intentionally omitted to delegate the handling of the suspending state to the router.